-#Moviemath accessories action films Amazon Amazon Cloud Player Amazon Instant Videos Android antivirus Apple apps audiobooks bad ideas comedy digital video drama ebooks Facebook financial geek-fu Google how-to internet iTunes Kindle Kindle Fire Kindle Fire HDX made of win malware movies MP3 music reviews ripoffs Roku savvy consumer social media spam thriller trojan TV shows unhelpful virus webfail why go digital WTF
+#Moviemath accessories action films Amazon Cloud Player Amazon Instant Videos Android antivirus Apple apps audiobooks bad ideas comedy digital video drama ebooks Facebook financial free stuff geek-fu Google how-to internet iTunes Kindle Kindle Fire Kindle Fire HDX made of win malware movies MP3 music reviews ripoffs Roku savvy consumer social media spam thriller trojan TV shows unhelpful virus webfail why go digital WTF

 If you’ve been enjoying the articles here, you’ll want to pick up my first ever DMM book: The Digital Media Mom’s Guide To High Tech In Plain English, where I’ve gathered 103 of the most popular and useful posts from the site into a single, take-along volume.
 No more need to search the site for [… Read More]

 Amazon’s Crunching Some Numbers, And We Can Influence Those Numbers As I recently wrote in a piece for Kindle Fire on Kindle Nation Daily, which was entitled Tell Amazon How Much You Want To Pay By Buying Discounted Instant Videos: – – – – – Amazon is unbelievably good at knowing what consumers are willing [… Read More]

 Maybe you’ve heard about all those great free and bargain Kindle books, but immediately dismissed them because you don’t have a Kindle.
 You might also be one of those folks who does own a Kindle, but would like to be able to read your Kindle books on your smart phone on your way to and [… Read More]